cltl/wsd-dynamic-sense-vector/diary-minh.md

 - how to use 2 GPUs?
 - can the RAM fit 2 instances?

+## Tue 14 Nov

+5 days has ended.
+8 experiments successfully completed, 2 were aborted.

+    [minhle@int1 wsd-dynamic-sense-vector]$ ls output/2017-11-08-ce8a024/lstm-wsd-gigaword-small_seed*best-model.index
+    output/2017-11-08-ce8a024/lstm-wsd-gigaword-small_seed-124-best-model.index
+    output/2017-11-08-ce8a024/lstm-wsd-gigaword-small_seed-16651-best-model.index
+    output/2017-11-08-ce8a024/lstm-wsd-gigaword-small_seed-261-best-model.index
+    output/2017-11-08-ce8a024/lstm-wsd-gigaword-small_seed-293-best-model.index
+    output/2017-11-08-ce8a024/lstm-wsd-gigaword-small_seed-651-best-model.index
+    output/2017-11-08-ce8a024/lstm-wsd-gigaword-small_seed-91-best-model.index
+    output/2017-11-08-ce8a024/lstm-wsd-gigaword-small_seed-9165-best-model.index
+    output/2017-11-08-ce8a024/lstm-wsd-gigaword-small_seed-961-best-model.index

+Now I'll evaluate them:

+    sbatch cartesius/exp-variation-score.job

+Error: `one_full_experiment_v2.sh: No such file or directory` --> mailed Marten.

+Tried to measure speed with(out) some optimization tricks.
+Found out that the preprocessed data (for training) doesn't have length information.
+Need to rerun preprocessing script again!
+(Maybe I should work around this...
+Changing the script would mean more debugging and more waiting...)

+## Wed 15 Nov

+I looked at the 280 lines of code in `prepare-lstm-wsd.py` and didn't want to touch any of them.
+For the moment I change anything, I'll go down the rabbit hole and 1 day will pass very fast.

 5. [x] Try out scikit implementation
 4. [x] Implement custom kernel ("We found that the graph has about the right density for common senses when ... between 85 to 98.")1. [ ] Input and output for SemCor and OMSTI